 Technical account managers are a type of sales representative.
 They find suitable technical equipment to meet clients' needs, then provide customer support to ensure that the product is installed and functioning properly.
-About three-quarter of technical account managers make upwards of $50,000 per year.
+Employment opportunities in the field are expected to grow slower than the national average through 2028.

 A technical account manager is responsible for developing and maintaining relationships with clients, with an eye towards responding to their concerns while increasing revenue.
 The work with clients to select products that meet their needs, supervise the installation and provide support afterwards.
 Previous sales experience is usually necessary, and an undergraduate degree in a technological field is required.

 |Required Education||Bachelor's degree in computer science, engineering or another relevant field|

 |Projected Job Growth (2018-2028)*||4% for Sales Representatives, Wholesale and Manufacturing, Technical and Scientific Products|

 |Median Salary (2018)*||$79,680 for Sales Representatives, Wholesale and Manufacturing, Technical and Scientific Products|

 Sources: * U.S. Bureau of Labor Statistics (BLS).